Sexting: Legal issues

 According to Amy Hasinoff, if sexting was viewed as media production and a consensual activity, this would change the legal assumption that sexting is always non-consensual and reduce the culpability of victimized youth.
 This turns sexting into a situation that would lead to different legal consequences when distribution of the material was not consented to by the creator.
 Alvin J. Primack, who draws from Amy Hasinoff's work, argued a media production model may be useful for distinguishing between child pornography and sexting from a First Amendment perspective.
 According to Alvin J. Primack, the motivation for creating and distributing sexts (e.g., pleasure, relationship building) differs from the motivation for creating and distributing child pornography (e.g., abuse, exploitation), and the market of circulation is generally different between the two as well.
 For these reasons, there may be arguments – grounded in reasoning provided by First Amendment doctrine – for finding some youth sexts exchanged between persons who are of the age of consent to be legally-protected speech.

 Legal professionals and academics have expressed that the use of "child porn laws" with regard to sexting is "extreme" or "too harsh".
-Florida cyber crimes defense attorney David S. Seltzer wrote of this that "I do not believe that our child pornography laws were designed for these situations ...
+Florida cybercrimes defense attorney David S. Seltzer wrote of this that "I do not believe that our child pornography laws were designed for these situations ...
 A conviction for possession of child pornography in Florida draws up to five years in prison for each picture or video, plus a lifelong requirement to register as a sex offender."

 Academics have argued that sexting is a broad term for images being sent over Internet and cell phones, between minors, adults, or minors and adults, and in an abusive manner or in an innocent manner.
 In order to develop policy better suited for adolescent sexting cases, it is necessary to have better terms and categories of sexting.
 University of New Hampshire typology has suggested the term youth-produced sexual image to classify adolescent sexting.
 Furthermore, they branch into two sub-categories: aggravated and experimental youth-produced sexual image.
 Aggravated cases include cases of sexual assault, coercion, cyber-bullying, forwarding images without consent, and abusive behavior.
 Experimental cases are cases in which an adolescent willingly takes a picture and sends it to someone with no criminal intent and is attention-seeking.
-This terminology could lead to more appropriate action towards adolescents who engage in sexting.